ShivendraDevil/DevilSpam/README.md

 ## ABOUT TOOL :

-BaapG-Attack is a python3 based script which is officially made for linux based distro .
+DevilSpam is a python3 based script which is officially made for linux based distro .
 It is inbuit mass bomber with sms, mail, calls and many more bombing
 ### We Need contributers for apidata

 ## AVAILABLE ON :